 What is the goal of a formula one team?
 To win races, as many races as possible to win the championship.
 However, this goal of "winning races" for many means: to be the fastest.

-If you are a formula one driver and over the radio your team tells you "we need to go faster", the only thing you can assume is that you have to push a little harder on your throttle and that, with the same strategy, but "running faster", we will go better.
+If you are a formula one driver and over the radio your team tells you: "we need to go faster", the only thing you can assume is that you must push a little harder on your throttle and that, with the same strategy, but "running faster", we will do better.
 The truth is that this "go faster" strategy only increases the risk.

-Agility is confused with speed for one simple reason.
+Agile is confused with speed for one simple reason.
 If you're the one waving the checkered flag, from your perspective, the first to arrive is the "fastest".
-The result of a simple equation of time times distance.
+The result of a simple equation of time per distance.

-However, victory is a combination of speed, acceleration, driving, pit-zone management of the whole team, single-seater set-up, materials, fuel usage, tyres, etc. etc. etc. etc. For the guy with the chequered flag, the simple answer is "fastest", but for those in the know, the equation is not so simple.
+However, victory is a combination of speed, acceleration, driving, pit-zone management of the whole team, single-seater set-up, materials, fuel usage, tires, etc. etc. etc. etc. For the guy with the checkered flag, the simple answer is "fastest", but for those aware, the equation is not so simple.